ShaneZhong/shanezhong.github.io/about.md

-My job is pretty straightforward: help marketing make more data driven decisions to optimise the efficiency of all marketing channels.
+My job is pretty straightforward: help marketing make more data driven decisions and optimise the efficiency of all marketing channels.
 I love to work closely with the marketing team to understand the business problems and how I can improve their day-to-day works.